MatheusLevy/Clinica-Veterinaria-Spring/README.md

 ## Introduction

-P for Pet, provides end-points for consume.
+P for Pet, provides end-points for consumers.
 It has CRUD end-points for each model.
 The routes provided by the controllers need to be authenticated with basic authentication.

 Every function, method, service and controller needs to have a unit test.

+More specif documentation at [documentation](./Doc/DOC.md)
  * **Starting**
 > Clone the repository and opens with your favored java editor.
 I recommend IntelliJ or Eclipse.
 Then wait for Maven to download the needed dependencies.
 Now you can work.

-The idea behind the api is that we have the Secretary and the Admin users.
-The first have access some end-points of the api when authenticated and the second has access to all end-points.
-So the users of this api are the secretary and the admin.
-So the secretary can log into a system and will create the animals, owners and other by making requests to the api.
-As a future update I'm thinking about adding the client of the clinic as a consumers so the client could book the appointment by itself without the need of the secretary.
+The idea is to make rest api to provide microservices as save, delete, update and find for the models.
 ## The developing

 I originally wrote all the code in portuguese, since I'm brazilian, and now I'm changing to english for a  more international view.
 So you can sometimes find some method names or variables in portuguese.
 If you find you can help me on discussion.